RobertBarrow/The-Blockchain-Charitable-Trust/objects.md

 ## [Phase One](phase-one.md)

-* Create a new virtual currency "BCT" (Blockchain Charitable Trustcoin) used exclusively by governments for charitable causes, such as international humanitarian aid
+* Create a suite of Smart Contracts in a new virtual currency "BCT" (Blockchain Charitable Trustcoin) used exclusively by governments for charitable causes, such as international humanitarian aid

 * Develop website to enable tracking of BTC lifecycle across distributed public ledger